A Lower Bound on the Essential Interactive Capacity of Binary Memoryless Symmetric Channels: Connections to the Existing Work

+In \cite{kol2013interactive}, Kol and Raz considered the interactive communication problem, with no simultaneous transmissions, over a BSC($\BSCprob$).
+They denoted the minimal \textit{expected} length of a coding scheme computing $f$ with a negligible error probability, by $CC_{\BSCprob}(f)$.
+They then defined the corresponding interactive capacity as:

+with the additional assumption that the order of speakers in the input protocol is predetermined.
+They proved that

-in the limit of $\BSCprob\to 0$, under the additional assumption that the communication complexity of $f$ is computed with the restriction that the order of speakers is predetermined and has some fixed period.
-The former assumption on the order of speakers is important.
+in the limit of $\BSCprob\to 0$.
+They further proved that a rate of $1-O(\sqrt{h(\BSCprob)})$ is achievable under an additional assumption that the order of speakers in the input protocol is has a small period.
+The assumption on the order of speakers is crucial.
 Indeed, consider again the example where the function $f$ is either Alice's input or Bob's input as decided by Alice.
 In this case, the communication complexity with a predetermined order of speakers is double that without this restriction, and hence considering such protocols renders $\Cinter^{\mathsf{KR}}(\BSCprob) \leq \frac{1}{2}$.
 For further discussion on speaking order impact as well as channel models that allow collisions, see \cite{haeupler2014interactive}.
-For a fixed nonzero $\BSCprob$, the coding scheme presented in \cite{schulman1992communication} (which precedes \cite{kol2013interactive}) already showed that $\Cinter^{\mathsf{KR}}(\BSCprob) = \Theta(\Cshannon(\BSCprob))$, but the constant has not been computed (and to the best of our knowledge, has not been computed for any scheme hitherto).
-Both \cite{schulman1992communication} and \cite{kol2013interactive} based their proofs on rewind-if-error coding schemes, i.e., schemes based on a \textit{hierarchical} and \textit{layered} error detection and appropriate retransmissions, which is also the approach we take in this paper.
-Note that our definition of the BSC interactive capacity is stricter than~\eqref{eq:kolrazCi}, at least in principle, as it requires reconstruction of the entire transcript.
+Note that our definition of the BSC essential interactive capacity is stricter than~\eqref{eq:kolrazCi}, at least in principle, both since the latter does not consider adaptive input protocols, and also since we measure our blow-up w.r.t. the length of the entire transcript.
 For this reason, $\Cinter(\BSCprob) \leq \Cinter^{\mathsf{KR}}(\BSCprob)$, hence our lower bound applies to $\Cinter^{\mathsf{KR}}(\BSCprob)$ as well (and also achieves the asymptotic behavior~\eqref{eq:kolrazCi} when simulating bit-vs.-bit protocols).
 Our capacity definition further enjoys the property of being decoupled from any source coding problem such as function communication complexity.

-Another aspect we would like to discuss is the type of randomness used by a coding scheme, which can be either public, private or none.
-The scheme in \cite{schulman1992communication} requires only private randomness, while \cite{kol2013interactive} requires public randomness.
-It is interesting to note that Schulman's \textit{tree code} scheme \cite{schulman1996coding} is not randomized.
-However, it is not designated to be rate-wise efficient, and does not achieve the lower bound in \eqref{eq:kolrazrate}.
-A non-random coding scheme was recently proposed by Gelles et. al. \cite{gelles2018explicit} which is based on a concatenation of a de-randomized interactive coding scheme and a tree-code.